Nobilis Health (NYSEAMERICAN:HLTH) Shares Gap Up to $9.95

-Several analysts have commented on HLTH shares.
-Cowen assumed coverage on shares of Nobilis Health in a research report on Tuesday.
+HLTH has been the subject of a number of research reports.
+Cowen initiated coverage on Nobilis Health in a research note on Tuesday.
 They set an “outperform” rating and a $14.00 target price for the company.
-The Goldman Sachs Group initiated coverage on Nobilis Health in a research note on Tuesday.
-They issued a “buy” rating and a $19.00 target price on the stock.
-BTIG Research began coverage on Nobilis Health in a report on Tuesday.
-They set a “buy” rating and a $18.00 target price on the stock.
-Finally, Morgan Stanley initiated coverage on Nobilis Health in a research note on Tuesday.
-They issued an “equal weight” rating and a $12.00 price target for the company.
+The Goldman Sachs Group assumed coverage on shares of Nobilis Health in a report on Tuesday.
+They issued a “buy” rating and a $19.00 price objective on the stock.
+Morgan Stanley began coverage on shares of Nobilis Health in a report on Tuesday.
+They set an “equal weight” rating and a $12.00 target price for the company.
+Finally, BTIG Research initiated coverage on shares of Nobilis Health in a research note on Tuesday.
+They issued a “buy” rating and a $18.00 price target on the stock.

 Nobilis Health Company Profile (NYSEAMERICAN:HLTH)